gazamba/nextjs-saas-ecommerce-admin/README.md

-# nextjs-saas-ecommerce-platform
+# nextjs-saas-ecommerce-admin
-Saas e-commerce platform built with Nextjs
+Saas e-commerce admin to manage the platform built with Nextjs